reydm-7166/basicadmin-backend/README.md

     > url: /login                 login panel. (login using the credentials from the DatabaseSeeder

+    > url: /product               user view of the products

     > url: /admin/dashboard       dashboard graphs. (made it simple i was running out of time)

     > url: /admin/product         product page